 The health of all my clients is paramount to me, so I hope you can appreciate I’ve taken these precautions to prioritise your health at this challenging time.

-If you have any questions or would like to book an online counselling appointment, please call our reception on (02) 8968 9323.
+If you have any questions or would like to book a counselling appointment, please call our reception on (02) 8968 9323.